 The Bethel School District launched a pilot mentor program in the 2019-2020 school year at Cascade and Shasta middle schools.
-The program was put on hold once the pandemic began and is restarting in October 2022.
+The program was put on hold once the pandemic began and restarted in October 2022.

 Mentoring in the middle school years is important because it is a time when students may feel isolated or lonely amid a variety of challenges.
 By matching middle school students with adults in the community, the Bethel Mentor Program provides students with an opportunity to have one-on-one time with a caring adult during lunch each week to share their interests, strengths, and concerns.